paralax/lfi-labs/README.md

 the idea is that you'd add these to an Apache VirtualHost directive for testing purposes. if you need to do some quick and dirty testing, fire up `php -S 0.0.0.0:8080` or something and go to town.

+# how?

+two big options.

+1. UN\*X + Apache + PHP, install lfi-labs under somewhere and get to work.
+2. Run a Docker instance using the Dockerfile.

 # who?

 jose nazario @jnazario